loopspace/golden/README.md

 In addition, for a different size diagram change the way that `\l__radius_fp` is defined.
 Currently, it produces a large diagram that almost fills the page.

-There's a fair amount of old code from previous versions buried in this which could do with clearing out.